nextstrain/augur/docs/prepare.md

 * `priority`: similar to above, a lambda with 1 argument (`seq`) _OR_ a higher order function which returns such a lambda.
 The lambda's return value should be numeric as this is used for sorting.

-* `threshold`: an integer (e.g. take _n_ sequences from each category), _OR_ a lambda with 1 argument: they category (see above) of the given sequence, _OR_ a higher order function which returns such a lambda.
+* `threshold`: an integer (e.g. take _n_ sequences from each category), _OR_ a lambda with 1 argument: the category (see above) of the given sequence, _OR_ a higher order function which returns such a lambda.
 Lambda's should return an integer.

 #### Reference(s)